• Skip to primary navigation

 Its versatility allows it to be used in both sweet and savory recipes.

-To make ground coriander, the seeds are dried and then ground.
+To make ground coriander, the seeds are dried and then ground - similar to how dried vs ground thyme comparison describes the drying-and-grinding process.

 This releases oils and flavors, making a fine powder easy to incorporate into dishes.